transmissions11/solcurity/README.md

 - `C25` - Magic numbers are replaced by a constant with a useful name.
 - `C26` - Prefer using WETH over ETH when possible.
 - `C27` - Use SafeERC20 or check return values safely.
-- `C28` - Don't use `msg.value` in a loop or where reentrant delegatecalls are possible (like if inherits Multicall/Batchable)
+- `C28` - Don't use `msg.value` in a loop or where reentrant delegatecalls are possible (like if it inherits Multicall/Batchable).
 - `C29` - Don't assume `msg.sender` is always a relevant user.
 - `C30` - Don't use `assert` unless for fuzzing or formal verification.
 (SWC-110)
 - `C31` - Don't use `tx.origin`.
 (SWC-115)